substrate-system/blur-hash/README.md

 The string created by the blurhash algorithm.
 See [node example](#create-the-string).

 #### width & height
-The dimensions of the image
+The dimensions for the image

 ## CSS